ethereum/EIPs/EIPS/bigint_modexp.md

 ### Rationale

 This allows for efficient RSA verification inside of the EVM, as well as other forms of number theory-based cryptography.
 Note that adding precompiles for addition and subtraction is not required, as the in-EVM algorithm is efficient enough, and multiplication can be done through this precompile via `a * b = ((a + b)**2 - (a - b)**2) / 4`.

+The bit-based exponent calculation is done specifically to fairly charge for the often-used exponents of 2 (for multiplication) and 3 and 65537 (for RSA verification).